-Consistent with most state licensure guidelines for psychologists, as well as APA requirements, course instruction is predominantly face-to-face.
-All core (800-level) courses, except ED 801 History and Systems of Psychology, which is online, are offered in a traditional face-to-face or hybrid format.
-The following core (800-level) courses are presented in a hybrid format:
+Consistent with most state licensure guidelines for psychologists, as well as APA requirements, course instruction for core doctoral courses is predominantly face-to-face.
+All core (800-level) courses, except CNSL 801 History and Systems of Psychology, which is online, are offered in a traditional face-to-face or hybrid format.